datacraft-dsc/DEPs/6/README.md

 the context of a decentralised data ecosystem.

 In order to build a useful data pipeline, actors in the data ecosystem will generally need the ability to transform and process data assets.

-Example of operations that could be offered:
+Operations can segmented into three broad use cases:

+### Data transformation on public assets

+Examples:

 * A data cleaning operation that removes noise from data
 * A model training operation that returns a trained model given training data
 * A model verification operation that returns metrics of a model's performance, given a model and a test data set.

+### Operations on private assets

+Examples:

+* Run model training on private data.
+* Run model accuracy tests on a private test dataset.
+* Request to run a proprietary, private algorithm on a public data asset.

+### Retrieval queries that require provenance

+Example:

 * A consent filtering operation which filters a dataset by checking each dataset instance (e.g. a single patient's data in a healthcare study) against an external consent registry.
+The use case requires that the provenance of this query be associated with the retrieved result.

 It may be observed that these operations: